 If you are interested in pursuing a master class in the photo school involving the landscape with nude models please contact Patrick Nicholas specifying ‘Master Class’.

-Topics covered in this photo course:
+Topics covered in this photography master class:

 photography techniques, lighting, both natural and artificial, on location using flash, reflectors, diffusers and simple means such as a hand held torch or flashlight; creating atmosphere using smoke; props and drapery; post production in Photoshop and fine-art printing.
+Here you will see the wide variety of locations found within one and a half hours by car from Orvieto.
+We are in Umbria, but our locations stretch across to the Tyrrhenian Sea of Tuscany and Latium (or Lazio, the region of Rome).

-Although this is a predominantly digital photography course, we also use 120 film on this course so if you have a medium format camera this is the time to use it.
-If not we can lend you the Mamiya and lenses.
-This workshop is really designed for photographers with some experience and who have the right equipment – that said we can lend a tripod if you want to save weight.
+This workshop is really designed for photographers with some experience and who have the right equipment – that said we can lend a tripod if you want to save weight. we also can lend Canon lenses.

 Check out Patrick Nicholas’ website – many images from the Le Belle series (including the images in the slider) have been shot in the landscape around Orvieto.